Teresa Mendoza was one day past her due date when she found out her daughter had died.

 What is a rainbow baby?

-Mendoza heard the phrase "rainbow baby" at a local support group meeting afterwards.
+Mendoza heard the phrase "rainbow baby" at a local support group meeting afterward.

 The term rainbow baby describes children born after a miscarriage, stillbirth or child death: They're like a beautiful rainbow after a storm.